quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 In the static allocation method, the configuration agent assigns at least one server ID to each server.

-When forwarding a packet with a long header and non-compliant DCID, load balancers MUST forward packets with long headers and non-compliant DCIDs using an arbitrary algorithm as specified in {{arbitrary-algorithm}}.
+When forwarding a packet with a long header and unroutable DCID, load balancers MUST forward packets with long headers and unroutable DCIDs using an fallback algorithm as specified in {{fallback-algorithm}}.

 ### Dynamic Allocation